Describe organizational drivers to understand, communicate and remember them.

 “…so we can stay focused on our work”.

-Describe the impact of attending to that need:
+Describe the anticipated impact of attending to that need:

 - The impact may be obvious or implicit, especially when the effects of the current situation are already described.

-Make sure to review driver statements on a regular basis, to deepen you understanding of what’s happening and needed.
+Make sure to review drivers on a regular basis, to deepen you understanding of what’s happening and needed.

 Helpful questions for a review include: